Fixed: Copy File from RDP to Mac Not Working

 Secure Download

-Step 1.
-On the Controller computer, go to Log in, and then click Sign up.
+Step 2.
+Go to Log in, and then click Sign up.
 (If you already have signed up on its official website, you can log in directly.)

 Part 2.
 Transfer files with AnyViewer

-After signing up for an AnyViewer account and logging in to AnyViewer on the Controller computer, you can start to transfer files.
-Depending on different situations, you can choose different ways to achieve file transfer.
+After signing up for an AnyViewer account and logging in to AnyViewer on the Mac and Windows, you can start to transfer files.

 Note: The maximum size of a single file that can be transferred for the free account is 100 MB, and the maximum number of files that can be transferred per time is 100.
 If you want to transfer larger files in more quantity per time, please upgrade to a Professional or Enterprise plan.
 What can a professional or enterprise plan brings to you: